-The section of this solicitation entitled "What an Application Must Include" (pages 16) provides detailed information about what will be reviewed and evaluated within each section of the application.
+The "What an Application Should Include" section (pages 16 - 22) provides detailed information about what will be reviewed and evaluated within each section of the application.
 Each section of the application will be evaluated using the weighted percentages below.
-It is imperative that all elements of the application be addressed as described under "What an Application Must Include" and the corresponding sections of the solicitation.
+It is imperative that all elements of the application be addressed as described under "What an Application Should Include" and the corresponding sections of the solicitation.

 - 1. Statement of the Problem (15 percent) (see page 17) - 2.
-Program Design and Implementation (35 percent) (see page 17) - 3.
-Organizational Capabilities/Competencies (30 percent) (see page 19) - 4.
-Budget (10 percent) (see page 19) - 5.
-Impact/Outcomes and Evaluation and Plan for Collecting Data for Performance Measures (10 percent) (see page 21)
+Project Design and Implementation (35 percent) (see page 17) - 3.
+Organizational Capability and Project Management (30 percent) (see page 19) - 4.
+Budget (10 percent) (see page 20) - 5.
+Plans for Evaluation and Collecting the Data Collection Required for this Solicitation's Performance Measures (10 percent) (see page 21)